CSIM-OJ/CSIM-OnlineJudgeFE/README.md

 ## Browser Support

-Have better resolution with Google Chrome
+It will have better resolution with Google Chrome